KevinBian107/ensemble-imbalanced-data/README.md

 <img>

-The result is significant! **We reject the null hypothesis!
-There is a difference in the distribution for `high_rated` recipes and `low_rated` recipes.**
+The result is significant! **We reject the null hypothesis!** There is a difference in the distribution for `high_rated` recipes and `low_rated` recipes.

 # Framing a Predictive Question
 [Back to Catalog](#content-for-this-project)

-From the previous section we have learned that Recipe's Max TF-IDF distribution is different for `high_rated` recipe than `low_rated` recipe, so now we want to go a step further: we want to predict `rating` as a classfication problem to demonsrate user preference and as a potential prior to **reconmander system**
+From the previous section we have learned that Recipe's Max TF-IDF distribution is different for `high_rated` recipe than `low_rated` recipe, so now we want to go a step further: we want to predict `rating` as a classfication problem to demonsrate user preference and as a potential prior to reconmander system.

 Specifically, **we want to predict `rating` (5 catagories) in the original data frame to demonstarte understanding of user preference.** In this section we will be using the original big DataFrame for predicting `rating`.